Rae Luckock: Elected to Legislative Assembly of Ontario

-The 1943 election was a major breakthrough for the Ontario CCF propelling them to official opposition status in a minority legislature with 34 seats.
+The 1943 Ontario general election was a major breakthrough for the Ontario CCF propelling them to official opposition status in a minority legislature with 34 seats.

-Luckock and Agnes Macphail were both elected to the provincial legislature for the first time that year, the first women ever to serve as Members of Provincial Parliament (MPPs).
-As new MPPs were usually sworn in in alphabetical order, Luckock was due to become the first woman ever sworn in as an MPP, but she deferred to Macphail in recognition of the latter's long career as a federal Member of Parliament.
+On 4 August 1943, Luckock and Agnes Macphail were both elected to the provincial legislature for the first time, and became the first two women ever to serve as Members of Provincial Parliament (MPPs).
+As new MPPs were usually sworn in by alphabetical order, Luckock was due to become the first woman ever sworn in as an MPP, but she deferred to Macphail in recognition of the latter's long career as a federal Member of Parliament.
 Luckock was thus the second woman to take the MPP's oath.

 In the legislature, Luckock served as the CCF's education critic and promoted the idea of free university tuition and improved rural education.
+She also opposed Premier Drew's education curriculum change that introduced a religious education course that could promote antisemitism.
 She also championed the equality of women by advocating equal pay for equal work and pay for homemakers.

-Luckock was defeated in the 1945 provincial election which reduced the CCF caucus to only eight MPPs and third party status.
+On 4 June 1945, Luckock lost her re-election attempt in the Bracondale constituency to Royal Canadian Navy Lieutenant, Harry Hyland Hyndman of the Progressive Conservative Party.
+The 1945 Ontario general election reduced the CCF caucus to only eight MPPs and third party status.

 She served as president of the Housewives and Consumers Association (HCA) from 1943 to 1944, and organized its 1948 "March of a Million Names" campaign that petitioned the federal government to lower the price of consumer goods.
 A million names were gathered for the petition which was presented to Prime Minister William Lyon Mackenzie King by Luckock at a large rally on Parliament Hill.

-The campaign resulted in the federal government taking action against milling and baking companies for artificially fixing the price of bread.
+Her work as the president of the HCA drew the ire of the CCF, including her electoral district association.
+She lost the Ontario CCF's Bracondale nomination on 29 April 1948 at what she called an illegal meeting that didn't have quorum nor sufficient notice.
+However, she didn't formally protest Harry Walters nomination, and he went on to win the election on 7 June 1948.